 WHAT I NEED FROM YOU:

-PLESE DON’T go into a grocery store (I’ve been using Fred Meyer curbside pickup- they don’t charge for it and you can usually get same-day slots), eat at a restaurant, or go to a bar or gym.
+PLEASE DON’T go into buildings like grocery stores (I’ve been using Fred Meyer curbside pickup- they don’t charge for it and you can usually get same-day slots), eat at a restaurant, or go to a bar or gym.
 Stay away from people you aren’t living with.
 If you do have to venture out, wash yourself and your clothes when you get home.
 Remember that exposing me means also exposing the rest of my patients, including the medically fragile.
 Please be considerate and careful.

 PLEASE don’t make an appointment if you (and spouses, parents, children, or anyone else you live with or have contact with) cannot stay isolated before coming in.

 If you are in a high-risk group, remember I am in a large office building with shared HVAC.
 The good news is that represents a small risk rather than a large one, but I am working on getting out of my lease so I can move to a more secure place.